double07killor/AgOpenNext-JonsPlayground/docs/development/SRS/sections/1X_Platform_Foundations/12-ADR-001 - Adopt .NET 10 Runtime.md

 ## 4) Rationale

-.NET 10 LTS delivers the cross-platform stability, runtime features, and toolchain maturity needed for Nexus.
-Remaining on .NET Framework or adopting non-LTS runtimes would violate §11 and §12 requirements for OS parity, determinism, and maintainability.
+.NET 10 delivers the cross-platform stability, runtime features, and toolchain maturity needed for AgOpenNext.
+Remaining on .NET Framework or adopting unstable runtimes would violate §11 and §12 requirements for OS parity, determinism, and maintainability.

 ---